-Curing Soap
+Curing Soap 42

 A scale is the most valuable tool we use in making soap.
 Some would argue that they could never give up their immersion blenders but I will argue that there is nothing to blend until the weight of the oils and fats is known.
-I’m not the most excited person to think of hand stirring a large batch of soap, but I certainly will draw the line that my scale is my most valued lab tool.
+I’m not the most excited person when thinking of hand stirring a large batch of soap, but I certainly will draw the line that my scale is my most valued lab tool.

 So… how do we do this?
 CURE CARDS to the rescue!
-We have had printed a quick reference card to help you with your record keeping.
+We printed a quick reference card to help you with your record keeping.
 Each pad has 50 sheets of of CURE CARDS, peel one off and use with each batch you are curing.
 Write the name of the batch and date it was made.
 Then stack your cut bars to dry.
 Pin the card down with the lead bar in each curing stack.
 Weigh that lead soap every few days and record the date and weight.
 When your soap stops losing weight then your soap is fully cured!
 These card packs are now in our catalog and can be had for free through our Free Gifts and Teas program.
 Isn’t this great?
 I am really excited to share my no-fail method of knowing when a soap is cured.
 Once your soap has cured, keep this CURE CARD in your records so you will know how long the batch has cured before being wrapped for sale.
 You do keep records, don’t you?

 Tina